SanjayS0695/imagestore-app/imagestore-server/README.md

 You may refer gradle dependencies.

 ### Build and Run:
-The application can be run using two approaches:
+The following instructions should be executed from the folder `imagestore-server/` The application can be run using two approaches:
 1. Run the application in local with IDE:
    * Prerequisite: